This article offers tons of comparison details of the Tula Explore vs. other infant carriers!

 Main differences between the Tula Explore and the Pikkolo

 While I list the Pikkolo as a buckle carrier (and you can add the support belt to give it a padded waist like a standard buckle carrier), the Pikkolo is actually a hybrid between a buckle carrier and a meh dai.
 It has a webbing waist rather than the thickly padded waist of the Tula Explore.
 This makes the Pikkolo lighter and more flexible (and you can add the support belt as well).
 The picture above shows the Pikkolo with an infant and no support belt.
-The picture below with the toddler in the forward facing position shows the Pikkolo with the support belt attached.
+The picture below with the toddler in the forward-facing position shows the Pikkolo with the support belt attached.

 The body of the Tula Explore is more contoured and padded.
-This makes it easier to achieve an ergonomic position, but also make the Tula Explore warmer and bulkier in the body of the carrier.
+This makes it easier to achieve an ergonomic position, but also makes the Tula Explore warmer and bulkier in the body of the carrier.
 The Explore has three adjustments at the base (securing with snaps) and you can extend the length of the body using the headrest.

 The body of the Pikkolo is thinner and more flexible.
 It is adjusted at the base with a cinching cord, which is a bit clunky but does offer the option of getting exactly the width you want/need at the base.
-You can lengthen the body by adding the support belt but there are no other ways to add height in the body.
-The body is contoured, but there are no additional adjustments on the body to change the shape for forward facing.
+You can lengthen the body by adding the support belt but there are no other ways to add height to the body.
+The body is contoured, but there are no additional adjustments on the body to change the shape for forward-facing.
 It is possible to get a reasonably well-supported position but it takes a bit more know-how on the part of the wearer.